2021–22 European windstorm season: Storm Carmel

 Storm Carmel was named by the Hellenic National Meteorological Service on 16 December 2021.
 In Israel, a person died due to a car crash, and three more died of hypothermia, bringing the death toll to four while a man suffered serious injuries from a falling tree.
 Flood warnings were put in place in Israel and snow fell in the mountains.

-Storm Diomedes
+Storm Diomedes (Doreen)

-Storm Diomedes was named by the Hellenic National Meteorological Service on 10 January 2022.
-The storm dropped snowfall and heavy rainfall to Greece, causing some rivers to overflow.
+Storm Diomedes was named by the Hellenic National Meteorological Service on 10 January 2022 and was named Doreen by the Free University of Berlin the next day.
+The storm dropped snowfall up to 56cm on the mountain areas by Lamia, along with heavy rainfall to Greece which caused some rivers to overflow, with winds up to 10 on the Beaufort scale.

 Storm Elpis

 Storm Elpis was named on 21 January 2022.
 The Hellenic National Meteorological Service reported that a land spout occurred on Andros due to the storm.
-Elpis is expected to impact Israel on January 26.
+Elpis is expected to impact Israel on 26 January.
 The storm also killed 3 people, with 18 injured after thousands were trapped in a snowstorm in Turkey.